 Are you in?
 Are you ready to become #NOTCONSUMED?

-Oh I pray that you are!
-Over the course of the next 31 days, you will find little truths that will help you reclaim the life God intended for you to have.
-Each day will begin with an email from me, a challenge from God’s Word, and a practical step forward in being #notconsumed.
+Oh, I pray that you are!
+Over the course of 36 days, you can find little truths that will help you reclaim the life God intended for you to have.
+Each day will begin with a challenge from God’s Word, and a practical step forward in being #notconsumed.

-This FREE email series is for you if ANY of the following is true:
+This devotional is for you if ANY of the following is true:

 - You feel like you are drowning in the circumstances of life.